pandorapanchan34-oss/Jule--/README.md

 MIT License — © 2026 [@pandorapanchan34-oss](https://github.com/pandorapanchan34-oss)

+## 🛡 Built on the Aspidos Ecosystem

+This project is part of a growing defensive layer for AI systems.

+- **[Aspidos](https://pandorapanchan34-oss.github.io/aspidos/)** — Lightweight anomaly detection engine
+- **[Aspidos-AI](https://pandorapanchan34-oss.github.io/aspidos-ai/)** — TruthGate layer with cryptographic responsibility

+*Each project is a fragment of Pandora Theory.*
+*Follow the fragments.* 🗺️
 ---

-*This project is a fragment of Pandora Theory.*
-*A fragment toward sustainable AI.*
-*Follow the fragments.*